Exergue – on documenta 14

 Exergue – on documenta 14 is a 2024 Greek documentary film with a runtime of 848 minutes (14 hours and 8 minutes), making it the second-longest non-experimental film ever made.
 The documentary was directed by Dimitris Athiridis and had its world premiere in February 2024 at the 74th Berlin International Film Festival.
 The film centers on Adam Szymczyk, the artistic director of Documenta 14, and his team as they prepared for the contemporary art exhibition, which was held in Kassel and Athens in 2017.

 Plot

-The film documents how Adam Szymczyk, the artistic director of Documenta 14, and his team as they prepared the art exhibition held in Kassel and Athens in 2017.
+The film documents Adam Szymczyk, the artistic director of Documenta 14, and his team as they prepared the art exhibition held in Kassel and Athens in 2017.
 This was the first time the quinquennial art exhibition was split between two locations, a decision that provoked controversy due to logistical challenges and the perceived impact on the exhibition's coherence.
 The film is divided into 14 chapters, offering a behind-the-scenes view of the institutional art world, examining contemporary art's role in a changing global landscape, and exploring the politics and drama of staging exhibitions.